About Magento 1

 Benefits of Magento 2

 Magento 2 comes with features that make it a better platform overall.
-It competes with other top platforms like Shopify and Woocommerce.
+It competes with other top eCommerce platforms like Shopify and Woocommerce.

 Compared to Magento 1, Magento 2 will run an average of 20% faster.
 Faster site speed encourages more sales and increases website search engine optimization